just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Computer-Networking.rst

     :feedback_d:
     :correct: c

+    .. raw:: html

-    AP 2021 Sample Question: Which of the following school policies is most likely to have a positive impact on the digital divide?
+    	<p><b>AP 2021 Sample Question</b>: Which of the following school policies is most likely to have a positive impact on the digital divide?</p>

 .. raw:: html